ericmckevitt/rmpc-config/README.md

     - Copy config.ron contents to your config file (e.g., `~/.config/rmpc/config.ron`)
     - Copy over theme or create your own
     - Make scripts executable by running `chmod +x increment_play_count notify`
+3. Set up a music directory to store your mp3 files.
+My config assumes `~/Music/mpd/` is the base directory for rmpc.
+Within `~/Music/mpd/`, each artist is given a folder containing folders for each of their albums (i.e., `~/Music/mpd/Daft Punk/Discovery/` is the path to a series of mp3's for the album Discovery by Daft Punk).

 ## 🎬 Demo